TCPA class action against the Los Angeles Times. Final approval granted 2014.

 To learn more about the FDCPA, see:

-At the Law offices of Todd M. Friedman in Woodland Hills, California, we are committed to protecting the rights of consumers.
+At the Law offices of Todd M. Friedman in Calabasas, California, we are committed to protecting the rights of consumers.
 If you cannot take the harassment and abuse another day, we want to make things right for you.

 Contact us today to schedule a free initial consultation with our nationwide FDCPA lawyer.
 You speak directly with an attorney when you work with our firm, saving you time and alleviating uncertainty.